Bruce D. Benson

 Bruce Davey Benson (born July 4, 1938) is a United States businessman and educational administrator, who served as the 22nd president of the University of Colorado (CU) from March 2008 to July 1, 2019.

 Education

-Benson studied at Cornell University and then earned his bachelor's degree in geology from CU-Boulder in 1964.
+Benson graduated from the Berkshire School and then studied at Cornell University before earning his bachelor's degree in geology from CU-Boulder in 1964.
 He received an Honorary Doctorate of Humane Letters from CU in 2004.

 Business career

 In 1965, Benson founded the Benson Mineral Group, an oil and gas exploration and production company.
 Since then, his business interests have expanded to include banking, mortgage servicing, real estate development and management, geothermal power, manufacturing, trucking, restaurants and cable television.
 In 2009 he was inducted into the Colorado Business Hall of Fame.

 Benson has sat on boards of directors of dozens of companies, including United States Exploration, American Land Lease Corporation, Western Capital Investment Corporation and First Interstate Bank of Denver.

 Three different Colorado governors have named Benson to educational initiatives and governing boards, all of which he chaired: the Colorado Commission on Higher Education (1985–89), Metropolitan State College Board of Trustees (2003–07), P-20 Education Coordinating Council (2007–08) and the Governor's Blue Ribbon Panel for Higher Education (2001–03).
 Outside Colorado, he was board chair of the Berkshire School in Massachusetts (1984–94) and also served on the board of Smith College (1988–95).

 Nationally, Benson was a member of the board of directors of the National Park Service and was confirmed by the U.S. Senate as a member of the National Endowment for the Humanities.